 New phones will be able to stream media to multiple connected devices simultaneously, which should greatly improve playback.
 Previous Bluetooth formats couldn't achieve this, which specifically complicated things for wireless earbuds: content had to be sent to one bud exclusively before being relayed to the second of the pair, leading to a slight delay.

 What Other Features Can We Expect?

-Look for more details to emerge about the Snapdragon 845 as we get closer to its launch.
-But the noteworthy additions include a secure processing unit that Qualcomm says can add vault-like features to its existing security offerings for improved biometric support and encryption.
+Other noteworthy additions in the Snapdragon 845 include a secure processing unit that Qualcomm says can add vault-like features to its existing security offerings for improved biometric support and encryption.
 This subprocessor is virtually sandboxed from the rest of the chip, and even has its own memory and power supply.